burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```

 A compound requirement is similar to a simple requirement; only
-besides asserting that a given expression must be valid, a compound requirement can also prohibit this expression from ever throwing an exception and/or constrain the type that it evaluates to.
-There is no semicolon after the expression inside the curly braces of a compound requirement.
+besides asserting that a given expression must be valid, a compound requirement can also prohibit this expression from ever throwing an exception and/or constraint type that it evaluates to.
 There is no semicolon after the expression inside the curly braces of a compound requirement.
 All possible types of compound requirements:

 ```cpp
 // expr is a valid expression
 { expr };